 Our three-day road trip home from the lake was a whirlwind, but it was filled with history, art, food, movie sets, friends, nature and silly, unexpected moments.
 Instead of rushing home (if you can call a 10-hour drive a rush), we savored our way through New England.
 I got to visit a few old haunts, see friends I don’t get to see often, and visit two of my favorite East Coast cities.

 As we started the four-hour drive home to Washington, D.C from New York, I began to wonder why I’d never made this trip before.
 It had been so easy.
 Yes, it felt rushed at times as we crammed so much into three days, but look at all we had seen.
 On our next trip, we could slow it down.

 Now I’m looking towards our next trek up north.
+Or maybe we will head south to do a little drive through Florida.
 Where should we go?
 Where would you stop?

 I know, I know.
 Road trips take planning.
 But you don’t have to plan an insanely complicated road trip.
 Nope.
 It can be one or two cities.
 It can be around your home state.
 You can go visit friends with a stop or two along the way.
 It doesn’t have to be expensive either.

 We used our Wyndham Rewards points to stay three nights during our New England road trip with my kids.
 Not a rewards member yet?
 That’s OK.
 It’s free to join and you get plenty of perks just for being a member.